Lee Atwater: Early life

 Atwater was born on February 27, 1951, in Atlanta, Georgia, the son of Alma "Toddy" (Page), a school teacher, and Harvey Dillard Atwater, an insurance adjustor.
 He had two siblings, Ann and Joe, and grew up in Aiken, South Carolina.
 When Lee was five, his three-year-old brother, Joe, died of third-degree burns when he pulled a deep fryer full of hot oil onto himself.

 As a teenager in Columbia, South Carolina, Atwater played guitar in a rock band, The Upsetters Revue.
 Even at the height of his political power, he would often play concerts in clubs and church basements, solo or with B.B.
 King, in the Washington, D.C., area.
 He released an album called Red Hot & Blue on Curb Records, featuring Carla Thomas, Isaac Hayes, Sam Moore, Chuck Jackson, and King.
 In the Los Angeles Times of April 5, 1990, Robert Hilburn wrote about the album: "The most entertaining thing about this ensemble salute to spicy Memphis-style 1950s and 1960s R&B is the way it lets you surprise your friends.
 Play a selection such as 'Knock on Wood' or 'Bad Boy' for someone without identifying the singer, then watch their eyes bulge when you reveal that it's the controversial national chairman of the Republican Party, Lee Atwater."
 During the 1960s, Atwater briefly played backup guitar for Percy Sledge.

 Atwater attended W. J. Keenan Junior High School where he developed a reputation as a class clown and poor student.
 This frustrated his parents, and so they sent him to Fork Union Military Academy for his tenth grade year, where his grades saw an improvement.
-However, he wanted to move to back to Columbia to attend A.C.
+However, he wanted to move back to Columbia to attend A.C.
 Flora High School, and after lobbying his parents for the change, they obliged, and Atwater would spend his eleventh and twelfth grade years there before graduating in 1969.
-In 1973, Atwater graduated from Newberry College, a small private Lutheran institution in Newberry, South Carolina, where he was a member of the Alpha Tau Omega fraternity and earned a bachelor of arts degree in history At Newberry, Atwater served as the governor of the South Carolina Student Legislature.
+In 1973, Atwater graduated from Newberry College, a small private Lutheran institution in Newberry, South Carolina, where he was a member of the Alpha Tau Omega fraternity and earned a Bachelor of Arts degree in history.
+At Newberry, Atwater served as the governor of the South Carolina Student Legislature.
 He earned a Master of Arts degree in communications from the University of South Carolina in 1977.